 Day 7: Nainital to Delhi | 350 Km

 What’s better is, road trips bring you closer to your family and friends.
 And if you’re doing it solo, you will have the best time introspecting yourself and coming out of your comfort zone.
 So yea, everything about road trips is just perfect if only you drive to the right place.
-Because if you ended up visiting a place that is rather crowded, your journey is going to feel less like a holiday and more like a tiresome job, where you’re commissioned to drive and drive more.
+If, however, you ended up visiting a place that is rather crowded, your journey is going to feel less like a holiday and more like a tiresome job, where you’re commissioned to drive and drive more.

-So yea, for a road trip to be enjoyable it’s important to have an itinerary that is rather offbeat, and that’s what Delhi to Munisyari road trip is going to offer – if only if you’re not doing it as the usual hurried weekend drive.
+So yea, for a road trip to be enjoyable it’s important to have an itinerary that is rather offbeat, and that’s what this Delhi to Munisyari road trip itinerary is going to offer – if only if you’re not doing it as the usual hurried weekend drive.